aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 For methods that require the AS to deliver a code to the user, e.g. via email or SMS, the client needs to signal to the AS that it should deliver this code.
-(Without this step, the AS may not know which of the available options the client will be communicating to the user, and may not want to send a code via both email and SMS.)
+(Without this step, the AS may not know which of the available options the client will be communicating to the user, and may not want to send a code via both email and SMS.).
+It SHOULD only allow one delivery mechanism at a time to minimise the risk of the challenge leaking.

     POST /challenge
     Host: authorization-server.com